from training.npr.org: http://training.npr.org/audio/guiding-reporters-questions-an-audio-editor-should-ask/

 - Is there one question you are trying to answer?

-- Is this a particular kind of story that will affect its structure: A profile?
+- Is this a particular kind of story we are pursuing: A profile?
 An explainer?
 A historical narrative?
 Etc.

 - What people would you want to interview?